oliviercreurer/compass/README.md

 - The first (`A1-4`) records key presses in the buffer rows (`D` and `E`)
 - The second (`A13-16`) records key presses in the command row (`G`)

-To record a pattern, press a key.
-When you've finished playing your pattern, press the key again to commit it to memory and to start playback.
-To _stop_ pattern playback, simply press the key again.
+To record a pattern, press any key in the pattern bank.
+When you've finished playing your pattern, press the same key again to commit it to memory and to start playback.
+To _stop_ pattern playback, simply press the active pattern key again.
 To _clear_ a pattern, press its key while holding the `ALT` key.

 All of these various states have corresponding brightness levels:

 - High: recording/playback in progress
-- Medium: pattern stored and playback stopped
+- Medium: pattern stored but playback stopped
 - Low: pattern slot empty

+Lastly, the pattern banks actually have 2 different modes, which you can switch between using the `PATTERN MODE` key at `B1.`

+- In `PATTERN MODE 1` (`B1` key is dim), both of the pattern banks are decoupled, meaning you can have a buffer pattern and a command pattern playing simultaneously and asynchronously.
+- In `PATTERN MODE 2` (`B1` key is bright), all 8 patterns slots record presses in both the buffer and command rows.
+Use this mode is you want your commands and your buffer positions synced.

 -----